prosekit/prosekit/website/guide/components/toolbar.md

 :::

-In this example, we simply use the `defineBasicExtensions()` function.
+In this example, we simply use the `defineBasicExtensions()`.
 You might want to customize the extensions to suit your needs.
 Refer to the [Extensions](../extensions) guide for more information.

 The `EditorExtension` type is exported to provide type safety and enhance the developer experience with TypeScript's type hints and autocompletion.